A New Confidence Interval for Odds Ratio

-The problem is in the interval estimation.
-There are two approaches to the problem.
-The first one consists of the analysis of $2\times2$ tables (Edwards 1963, Gart 1971, Thomas 1971).
-The second approach is based on logistic model in which the odds ratio has a direct relationship with the regression coefficient (Gart 1971, McCullagh 1980, Morris \& Gardner 1988).
-That approach is commonly applied in applications and an asymptotic interval for odds ratio derived from logistic model is widely used (formula $(S)$ in Section 3).
-This interval is applied in different statistical packages.
-There are also many internet scripts for calculating an asymptotic confidence interval (see e.g. http://www.hutchon.net/ConfidOR.htm).
+The most commonly used in applications is an asymptotic interval for odds ratio derived from logistic model (formula $(S)$ in Section 3).
+This asymptotic interval is widely used in different statistical packages.
+There are also many internet scripts for calculating the asymptotic confidence interval (see e.g. http://www.hutchon.net/ConfidOR.htm).
 Unfortunately this confidence interval has some statistical disadvantages discussed in Section 3.
 To avoid those disadvantages a new confidence interval is proposed.
-The idea of construction is similar to the idea of construction of the confidence interval for the difference of two probabilities of success (the risk difference) proposed by Zieliñski (2018).
+The idea of construction is similar to the idea of construction of the confidence interval for the difference of two probabilities of success (the risk difference) proposed by Zieli{\'n}ski (2020).

 In Section 2 a new confidence interval is constructed.
 In Section 3 some disadvantages of the asymptotic confidence interval are discussed.
 Final conclusions are given in Section 4.

 {\bf 2.
 A new confidence interval}